-This vowel is both common and essential, appearing in everyday exclamations like aha! and ach ja! (oh yes!).
-While its pronunciation differs from English, we can use familiar reference words to approximate the correct sounds.
+This vowel is ubiquitous, popping up in everyday exclamations from ach was! (no way!) to na klar! (of course!).
+Its pronunciation differs from English, but we can use familiar reference words to approximate the correct sounds.

 Short German 'A' sounds like English Mother